esimov/colidr/README.md

     	Visualize end result

 ```
-You can play with the command line arguments to modify the visual output of the generated (non-photorealistically rendered) image.
+Feel free to play with the values in order to modify the visual output of the generated (non-photorealistically rendered) image.
 To obtain higher fidelity results you need to increase the `kernel` value and also the ETF iteration number.
 Different combinations produces completely different output.
 The `-di`, `-ei`, `-k` flags are mostly used for fine tuning, on the other hand `-rho` and `-tau` flags could change dramatically the rendered output.

 You can also visualize the edge tangent flow if you enable the `-ve` flag.
 Below is the process illustrated: